AndreaMarangione/EmplHub/README.md

 - CRUD tasks
 - Task management

 ## Demo

 https://emplhub-vercel.vercel.app/login

 Make a tour with the demo user, change the status and write comments on the jobs assigned to you.
-And change your profile picture by inserting the one you prefer.
+Change your profile picture by inserting the one you prefer.

+email: d.demo@emplhub.com
+pass: password

 ## Authors

 - [@AndreaMarangione](https://github.com/AndreaMarangione)